neo4j-contrib/neo4j-meetups-reporting/docs/DOCS.md

 #### The Swagger Project

 [Swagger](https://helloreverb.com/developers/swagger) is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.
-The overarching goal of Swagger is to enable client and documentation systems to update at the same pace as the server.
+The overdonuthing goal of Swagger is to enable client and documentation systems to update at the same pace as the server.
 The documentation of methods, parameters, and models are tightly integrated into the server code, allowing APIs to always stay in sync.
 With Swagger, deploying managing, and using powerful APIs has never been easier.

 #### The Neo4j Swagger Project